garrandall/popular-music-data/tracks/mean-woman-blues-roy-orbison.md

   start_date: '1963-11-30'
 ---

-Hmm, well I got a woman mean as she can be
+Hm, well I got a woman mean as she can be
 Well I got a woman mean as she can be
 Some-a-times I think she's almost mean as me